 - That particular panel is nonmetallic or nonmagnetic (aluminum).

-In the latter two cases, chances are that the whole car, or like panels, will also not support the magnet.
+In the latter two cases, chances are that the whole vehicle, or like panels, will also not support the magnet.
 Whole panels — let alone whole cars — are seldom rebuilt with body filler, so you'll know you're onto something if the magnet doesn't stick to part of a panel or one of four doors.
 Be aware that bumpers and grilles tend to be molded from plastic nowadays.

 Warning: Be sure only to use a pliable magnet, or place a piece of paper or cloth between a metal or ceramic magnet and the car.
 You don't want to scratch the paint.